mjshuff23/aws-cloud-practitioner-essentials/module-2.md

   - **Out** - Adding more instances to the host
 - When you create an Auto Scaling group, you can set the **minimum number**, **maximum number**, and **desired capacity** of EC2 instances
   - If you do not specify the desired number of Amazon EC2 instances in an Auto Scaling group, the desired capacity defaults to your minimum capacity.

+### Directing Traffic with Elastic Load Balancing

+- **Elastic Load Balancing** is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.
+Utilizing Elastic Load Balancing with Auto Scaling groups allows you to properly distribute traffic in a high performance, cost-efficient, highly available, automatically scalable way.
+- A load balancer acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
+This means that as you add or remove EC2 instances in response to the amount of incoming traffic, these requests route to the load balancer first.
+Then, the requests spread across multiple resources that will handle them.
+- Elastic Load Balancing is a **Regional Construct**, which is a higher level than individual EC2 instances, allowing it to automatically be highly available with little effort on your part
+- We can use Elastic Load Balancing to properly distribute traffic between the Front End and Back End as well, creating de-coupled architecture

 ## Additional Resources